 The 2026 solar eclipse will be visible throughout all of Iceland.
 However, to see the sun completely covered, you need to be in the West.
 The best spots for this are the Snæfellsnes Peninsula, Reykjanes Peninsula, and the Westfjords.
 From anywhere else in Iceland, outside these locations, you will see the moon shade just a portion of the sun.

-What is the weather for the August 12, 2026 total solar eclipse in Iceland?
+What will the weather be like for the August 12, 2026 Total Solar Eclipse in Iceland?

 August in Iceland is a transitional month between summer and winter.
 It’s relatively warm for Iceland, with temperatures around 57-59°F (14-15°C), but expect changing weather with occasional rain and cold winds.
 Even if it's cloudy on the eclipse day, you'll still experience total darkness when day turns to night.
 The clouds might block some details, but the eclipse will happen.
 Check with the Icelandic Meteorological Office for the most accurate weather updates as the date approaches.